-Appraisal Fee - The fee paid to the professional appraiser who will assess the value of the home you want to buy.
-Since the home is the security or a guarantee on the amount you are financing with your mortgage loan; your lender needs to know that the property's value covers the loan amount.
+• Appraisal Fee - the fee paid to the professional appraiser who will assess the value of the home you want to buy.
+Since the home is the security or guarantee for the amount you are financing with your mortgage loan, your lender needs to know that the value of the property covers the loan amount.
 Most lenders will not provide you with a mortgage loan amount greater than what the appraiser determines is the property's fair market value.

-· Credit Report Fee
+Credit Report Fee